MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 ### Welcome messages

 When proactive messaging is used to send a welcome message to a user, there is no context for why the users receive the message.
 It's also the first-time users interact with your app.
-It's an opportunity to create a good first impression.
+An opportunity to create a good first impression.
 The best welcome messages must include:

 * Why a user is receiving the message: It must be clear to the user why they're receiving the message.
 If your bot was installed in a channel, send a welcome message to all users, let them know what channel it was installed in and who installed it.
 * What do you offer: Users can identify what they can do with your app and what value can you bring to them.